Ex-Mountain Pointe star Jalen Brown leaving Oregon

-Wide receiver Jalen Brown, rated by azcentral sports as Phoenix Mountain Pointe’s all-time greatest football player, announced on Twitter that he will be leaving Oregon.
+Wide receiver Jalen Brown, rated by azcentral sports as Phoenix Mountain Pointe’s all-time greatest football player, announced on Twitter that he will leave Oregon.

-He will have his bachelor’s degree completed in the spring and will begin work toward his masters.
+He will complete bachelor’s degree in the spring and will work toward his master’s.

 With an undergraduate degree, Brown, 6-foot-1, 200 pounds, will be immediately eligible to play football.